Hexcede/Roblox-Wrapper/README.md

 Sadly it's not possible to join a real Roblox game using the 2016 client for various (probably obvious) reasons.

 ## How to install:
-  1. Install python 3.5+ if you haven't
+  1. Install python 3.5+ if you haven't (IMPORTANT: Older python versions will most likely not work.
+No error message will be displayed so if you're having trouble make sure `python --version` is 3.5 or greater)
   2. Optionally extract the wrapper to a specific version folder
   3. Double click `command-window.cmd` to open a command window in the wrapper directory.
   4. Run `python install.py` to install for Roblox Player (see command line arguments below for studio installs)